alexander-brady/ihealth.ai/README.md

 # iHealth.ai
-## Created by Alexander Brady, Alexandre Payumo, Hung Que Dang, and Jordan Yin
+### Created by Alexander Brady, Alexandre Payumo, Hung Que Dang, and Jordan Yin

 ## Inspiration
-The U.S. healthcare system is known for being inaccessible and expensive, with many people neglecting their health until it's too late.
+92% of Americans don’t undergo routine health screenings.
+In fact, missed preventative opportunities cost US healthcare 55 billion dollars every year.
 We wanted to create a proactive solution that uses the data we already generate through devices like iPhones and Apple Watches.
 Our goal was to provide people with daily insights into their health, helping them make informed decisions about whether to visit a doctor or change their habits before more serious issues arise.

 ## Description of our Web App
 iHealth.ai automatically collects daily health data, such as heart rate, sleep analysis, walking distance, and headphone audio exposure, from Apple devices.
 It then processes this data and feeds it into a powerful language model (LLM).
 The LLM analyzes patterns and provides actionable insights, recommending whether you should seek medical advice or take steps to improve your health.